mariano-dagostino/AcmeTinyHelper/README.md

 # Actions

-- new: Prints all the files to require a new certificate.
+- new: Prints or executes all the instructions to obtain a new certificate signed by letsencrypt.
-- renew: Prints all the steps required to renew a certificate.
+- new: Prints or executes all the instructions to renew a certificate signed by letsencrypt.
 - help: Displays the usage instrucctions.

-# Parametters
+# Parameters

-- ```--path: Indicates where will be saved all the files```
+- ```--path: Indicates where will be saved all the files.```
 - ```--domains: A comma separated list of domains (example: 'example.com,www.example.com')```
 - ```--acme-tiny-path: The path where acme-tiny.py is located (defaults to /bin/acme-tiny.py)```
 - ```--challenge-path: The directory where acme-tiny.py will write the challenge to authenticate the domain with letscrypt.org (defaults to /var/www/challenges)```
-- ```--execute: If this parameter is set, the script will execute all the commands instead of output them in the terminal as text.```
+- ```--execute: If present, the script will execute all the commands instead of output them in the terminal as text.
+The process will check first if the signed certificate is absent before start all the process.```
+- ```--force: If present, the script will execute all the commands even if the signed certificate was already obtained.```